davidmoten/rxjava-extras/README.md

 For each variation the following aspects are tested:

 * expected onNext items received
-* unsubscribe from source occurs
+* unsubscribe from source occurs (for completion, error or downstream unsubscription)
 * unsubscribe from downstream subscriber occurs
 * onCompleted called (if unsubscribe not requested before completion)
 * onErrors not called